Home/School Links

 As well as being a benefit to the children’s education experience, being in school can give parents an insight into how the school runs.
 Each September a form is sent home for parents to indicate how they are able to offer help to school.
 However please feel free to come and offer at any time during the year.

-We run a short workshop on how to help in school and all regular helpers need a CRB check which we will arrange for you.
+We run a short workshop on how to help in school and all regular helpers need a DBS check which we will arrange for you.
 If you have a particular skill that you feel would be useful to school please let us know.
 At the beginning of each term you will receive information about the subject areas that your child will be studying during the term.
 If you have resources to support these studies the teachers will be very pleased to speak to you.

-We are often offered art and craft resources, paper etc from companies and parents and are very grateful for these.
+We are often offered art and craft resources, paper etc. from companies and parents and are very grateful for these.
 Our difficulty lies with the ability to store them.
-If you offer resources to the school and we are unable to store them at that moment we would be grateful if you could hold onto them until we need them.
+If you offer resources to the school and we are unable to store them at that moment, we would be grateful if you could hold onto them until we need them.